claresudbery/Reconciliate/README.md

+## Config
+For .Net Core in Windows, there is an assumption that your main config is in C:/Config/Config.Xml.
+There is a sample version of this in the root of the repo.
+This is a one-line xml file that contains the path to your full config, which obviously you can put wherever you like.

 ## Refactoring Example
 If you see this text, it probably means you are in the Refactor-genericise-start branch of this code base (unless I accidentally copied it into the master branch).
 This branch has been created to demonstrate some refactoring code.